Traffic controller accreditation scheme

 If you are currently an interstate traffic controller, your accreditation is not transferable however, you may be allowed to undertake a shorter training course in partial recognition of any previously acquired competencies prior to lodging your application.
 For more information, you should contact a Transport and Main Roads approved RTO delivering the approved traffic controller training course.

 How long does the accreditation last?

-Traffic controller accreditation is issued for three years.
-Before your accreditation expires, a renewal notice and application form will be posted to you.
-It is your responsibility to ensure that you maintain current accreditation when performing traffic controller duties, and that you keep your contact details up to date with the Department of Transport and Main Roads.
+Traffic controller accreditation is issued for 3 years.
+It is your responsibility to ensure that you maintain current accreditation when performing traffic controller duties, and that you keep your contact details up to date by notifying the department of any changes.